ChrisBertrandDotNet/OpenMAFF/readme.md

 *   If there are several tabs/html in the MAFF, OpenMAFF finds what application is your Web browser then runs it writing all the `index.html` files as parameters on the command line.
     The resulting command line is similar to that:
     ``FireFox.exe "c:\...\xxx\index.html" "c:\...\yyy\index.html" "c:\...\zzz\index.html"` ``

-If no Web browser is associated to the HTML file type, Windows may let you choose one.